zonaj2/python-api-challenge/README.md

 ### VacationPy:
 Used Python requests, APIs, and JSON traversals to answer:
 `How can we use weather data to plan future vacations according to our ideal weather conditions?`
+I defined my ideal weather conditions as cities with Humidity >= 40% and Temperature <= 70 degrees F.

 Created map visualizations using Geoapify API and geoViews Python library.
 The list of cities and weather data generated in Part 1 was used to plan future vacations.
 The main focus was to use the Geoapify API and the geoViews Python library to employ Python skills to create map visualizations.

 #### Key Steps:
 A map was created that displayed a point for every city in the city_data_df DataFrame.
 The size of the point was the humidity in each city.